 Please submit your signed Statement of Understanding by the first two weeks of the Fall or Spring you matriculate and register in this program.

 - DMin Request to Proceed with Project form

 - DMin Project Defense Certification form

-- DMin Certification for Degree form (needed for binding)
+- DMin Certification for Degree form (needed for binding and publishing)